LibruaryNFT/vaultopolis/README.md

 - **Sharded Collection Reference:**
   [TopShot Sharded Collection Contract](https://github.com/dapperlabs/nba-smart-contracts/blob/judez/NBA-2865-upgrade-flow-sdk/contracts/TopShotShardedCollection.cdc)

-## Development Notes

-- This project is built using Cadence 1.0, which introduces new syntax and design patterns.
-- The secure and trustless nature of the Flow blockchain is leveraged throughout the project to ensure safe exchanges between NFTs and tokens.
-- Detailed attention is being paid to the implementation of secure minting and transfer processes, ensuring that users can confidently interact with the contracts.

-To perform the exchange of 1 TSHOT token for a randomly selected TopShot NFT within a single transaction, while keeping everything within the same contract, here’s how you can conceptually design it:

-Transaction Design Overview
-Single Transaction Exchange:

-The transaction will handle both the burning of 1 TSHOT token and the random selection and transfer of a TopShot NFT in one atomic operation.
-Transaction Workflow:

-Input: The user sends 1 TSHOT token to the contract.
-Random Selection: The contract generates a random number to select an NFT from the vault.
-NFT Transfer: The selected NFT is transferred from the vault to the user’s account.
-TSHOT Token Handling: The TSHOT token sent by the user is either burned or handled according to the contract's design (e.g., sent to an admin account).
-Ensuring Atomicity:

-All or Nothing: The transaction must succeed as a whole or fail entirely, ensuring that no partial operations occur (e.g., TSHOT is burned, but the NFT is not transferred).
-Key Steps in the Transaction
-Receive TSHOT Token:

-The user authorizes the contract to withdraw 1 TSHOT token from their vault.
-Generate Random Index:

-The contract generates a random number within the range of available NFTs in the vault.
-Retrieve NFT:

-Using the random number, the contract retrieves the corresponding NFT from the vault.
-Transfer NFT to User:

-The NFT is then transferred to the user’s account.
-Burn TSHOT Token:

-The TSHOT token is either burned or sent to an admin-controlled vault.
-Example Transaction Flow
-Here’s a step-by-step outline of how this could be structured:

-User Sends TSHOT Token:

-The transaction begins with the user providing 1 TSHOT token, which the contract withdraws from the user's vault.
-Random Number Generation:

-The contract generates a random number that corresponds to the index of an NFT in the vault.
-NFT Selection and Transfer:

-The NFT at the selected index is transferred from the contract’s vault to the user.
-TSHOT Token Handling:

-The contract burns the TSHOT token or deposits it into an admin-controlled vault.
-Completion:

-The transaction completes, and the user now has a randomly selected NFT in exchange for their TSHOT token.
-Considerations
-Randomness:

-Ensure that the randomness used is secure and cannot be manipulated by users or external entities.
-Error Handling:

-Handle cases where the vault might be empty or the user’s balance is insufficient.
-Transaction Size:

-Keep the operations within the transaction small enough to avoid exceeding transaction limits on the blockchain.
-Implementation Outline
-Transaction Script:

-The transaction script would be written to handle the exchange process as outlined above.
-Contract Methods:

-Ensure that the contract has the necessary methods to support random selection, withdrawal, and deposit operations.
-Testing:

-Simulate different scenarios to test the transaction thoroughly, especially the random selection mechanism.
-Summary
-By following this approach, you can enable users to exchange 1 TSHOT token for a randomly selected TopShot NFT within a single transaction, all while maintaining the process within a single contract.
-This provides a seamless, efficient, and engaging experience for users, leveraging the power of Cadence's atomic transactions.

-## TopShot Emulator Setup

-This guide will help you set up the TopShot emulator, allowing you to start minting moments quickly.

-You can choose from three setup options, depending on your needs and the level of detail you require:

-- Express Setup: A quick start with only 18 plays and 1 set.
-This setup takes just a minute to complete, providing the fastest way to get started with the TopShot emulator.
-- Basic Setup: A more detailed setup with 5511 empty plays data and 160 sets data.
-This setup is a closer representation of the Mainnet TopShot contract and takes about 4 minutes to complete.
-- Full Setup: The most comprehensive setup, including 5511 full plays data and 160 full sets data.
-This setup is the most accurate representation of the Mainnet TopShot contract and takes around 15 minutes to complete.

 ### [TopShot Commands](./TOPSHOT.md)

 After completing your setup, refer to the **TopShot Commands** for detailed instructions on how to mint moments, transfer them, and execute other commands using the emulator.
 This document will guide you through all the necessary commands to manage and interact with your TopShot moments effectively.